Updated on: 11/7/2019

-To commemorate the fifth anniversary of its Campaign to Eliminate Drunk Driving®, Mothers Against Drunk Driving (MADD) has issued a report which gives states a report card on progress toward eliminating drunk driving.
+To commemorate the fifth anniversary of its Campaign to Eliminate Drunk Driving®, Mothers Against Drunk Driving (MADD) has issued a report which gives states a report card on progress toward eliminating injuries and fatalities resulting from drunk driving accidents.
 Washington State was awarded three stars for its efforts.
 But there is still a lot of room for improvement.

 Washington State has the most comprehensive ignition interlock law in the nation but could take additional steps to help save more lives.
 The state needs a better child endangerment law, legalization of sobriety checkpoints and utilization of no-refusal activities to further crack down on drunk driving.

 Requiring Ignition Interlocks for all Drunk Driving Offenders - In 2009, an all offender interlock law went into effect in Washington State.
 In 2010, the Legislature made improvements to their comprehensive interlock law.
 More than 15 peer-reviewed studies recommend requiring ignition interlocks for all convicted DUI offenders.
 This year the CDC recommended every state pass an all-offender ignition interlock law.
 Washington State gets a star.

 Enhancing Penalties for DUI Child Endangerment (Driving Drunk with Children in your Car) - DUI child endangerment is an issue everyone should agree on.
 Enhanced penalties such as making it a crime for an adult to drive drunk with a child or children in the car.
 Washington State needs more harsh penalties for child endangerment.
 Washington State gets a star.